 The Youth Olympics Games BMX track is designed by Tom Ritzenthaler, with Dirtraction project manage the build process of the track in collaboration with HCJ Construction so to fit SYOGOC and UCI requirements.

 The construction of the BMX track in the tropics proof to be a challenge.
-While the track successfully present the Youth Olympics with worthy venue, the almost pure clay surface required by the Games may not withstand the torrential tropical rain water soaking in the long run.
+While the track successfully presents the Youth Olympics with worthy venue, the almost pure clay surface required by the Games may not withstand the torrential tropical rain water soaking in the long run.
 Sustainability of the track is definitely questionable.